 - (1) Account for all harvested production (for all entities sharing in the crop) except production appraised before harvest and shown in Section I because the quantity cannot be determined later (e.g., high moisture grain going into air-tight storage, released for other uses, etc.). - (2) Columns 49 through 52 are for structure measurement entries (Rectangular, Round, Square, Conical Pile, etc.).
 If structures are a combination of shapes, break into a series of average measurements, if possible.
 Enter "Odd Shape" if production is stored in an odd-shaped structure.
-Document measurements on a Special Report or other worksheet used for this purpose. - (3) If farm-stored production has been weighed prior to storage and acceptable weight tickets are available showing gross weights, enter "Weighed and Stored on Farm" in columns 49 through 52.
-Refer to the LAM for acceptable weight tickets. - (4) For production commercially stored, sold, etc., make entries in columns 49 through 52 as follows: - (a) Name and address of storage facility or buyer. - (b) "Seed," "Fed," etc. - (5) There will be no "harvested production" entries for replanting payments. - (6) If acceptable sales or weight tickets are not available, refer to the LAM. - (7) If additional lines are necessary, the data may be entered on a continuation sheet.
-Use separate lines for: - (a) Separate storage structures. - (b) Varying names and addresses of buyers of sold production.
+Document measurements on a Special Report or other worksheet used for this purpose. - If farm-stored production has been weighed prior to storage and acceptable weight tickets are available showing gross weights, enter "Weighed and Stored on Farm" in columns 49 through 52.
+Refer to the LAM for acceptable weight tickets. - (4) For production commercially stored, sold, etc., make entries in columns 49 through 52 as follows: - (a) Name and address of storage facility or buyer. - (b) "Seed," "Fed," etc. - (5) There will be no "harvested production" entries for replanting payments. - (6) If acceptable sales or weight tickets are not available, refer to the LAM.